 Fridovich, Irwin Department of Biochemistry, Duke University Medical Center, Durham, North Carolina.

 A toxic effect in a living organism caused by a species of oxygen.
-Oxygen has two aspects, one benign and the other malignant.
-Those organisms that avail themselves of the enormous metabolic advantages provided by dioxygen (O2) must defend themselves against its toxicity.
-The complete reduction of one molecule of O2 to two of water (H2O) requires four electrons; therefore, intermediates must be encountered during the reduction of O2 by the univalent pathway.
+Oxygen has two aspects—one benign and the other malignant (see illustration).
+Therefore, organisms that avail themselves of the enormous metabolic advantages provided by dioxygen (O2) must defend themselves against its toxicity.
+The complete reduction of one molecule of O2 to two molecules of water (H2O) requires four electrons; thus, intermediates must be encountered during the reduction of O2 by the univalent pathway.
 The intermediates of O2 reduction, in the order of their production, are the superoxide radical (O2−), hydrogen peroxide (H2O2), and the hydroxyl radical (HO·).
-See also: Oxygen; Superoxide chemistry
+See also: Biological oxidation; Hydrogen peroxide; Hydroxyl; Oxygen; Superoxide chemistry; Toxicology

 The content above is only an excerpt.